Without research, there are no new treatments

 This trial tests SRP-4045 and SRP-4053 in boys with Duchenne aged 7 to 13 years.
 SRP-4045 and SRP-4053 make it possible to skip the damaged portion of the dystrophin gene to allow the production of a shorter form of this protein.

-This trial tests Ataluren in male patients with DMD aged 5 years and older.
+This trial tests Ataluren in male patients with DMD aged five years and older.

 - Ataluren is an investigational therapy being studied for the treatment of people with nmDMD who are still able to walk and aged five years or older.
 It is administered three times per day, mixed with a liquid or semi-solid food and taken orally.
 People with nmDMD are unable to produce a protein, dystrophin, which helps keep muscles healthy.
 Without dystrophin, muscles become weaker over time.
 PTC Therapeutics is studying ataluren to determine if it helps the body produce dystrophin, which may help slow down muscle weakening.

-- La Force’s blog, Clinical Trials, PTC Therapeutics
+- La Force’s blog, Clinical Trials, PTC Therapeutics, Clinical trials simplified

 Exondys 51, SRP-5051